MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 2. In the dropdown next to “New interface:”, select the WireGuard device (wg1 if this is your first one)

-3. Add a description (eg HomeWireGuard)
+3. Add a description (eg wgopn1-memestor)
 > This is what will be visible under Interfaces on the menu.

 4. Click the `add` button, then click Save